MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

 1. Build the solution, and then resolve any compilation errors.
 2. In **Solution Explorer**, in the **Grades.Web** project, in the **Services** folder, right-click **GradesWebDataService.svc**, and then click **View in Browser (Microsoft Edge)**.
-3. Verify that Internet Explorer displays an XML description of the entities that the data service exposes.
+3. Verify that **Microsoft Edge** displays an XML description of the entities that the data service exposes.
-4. Close Internet Explorer.
+4. Close Browser.
 5. In Visual Studio, close the solution.

 >**Result:** After completing this exercise, you should have added a WCF Data Service to the application to provide remote access to the **SchoolGrades** database.